rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 don't make explicit plans aimed at causing certain outcomes.
 The fact that purely deontological AIs can be capable of modeling consequences means these AIs can appear agentic.
-For instance, chess engines like AlphaZero or StockFish are almost certainly purely deontological AIs, but they do appear somewhat agentic.
+For instance, chess engines like AlphaZero or StockFish are almost certainly purely deontological, but they do appear somewhat agentic.
 For a more absurd example, consider an AI which only cares about imitating what its actions would be if it were a consequentialist (e.g. a human or some consequentialist AI).
 For a competent imitator, this is the _same_ as